czue/mailchimp-list-manager/README.md

 A simple set of tools that let you manage your pending mailchimp subscribers (people who signed up but never confirmed their email addresses).

-This is useful if you want to manually subscribe people you know wanted to sign up but didn't complete the confirmation workflow, or if you do a lot of testing and want to clean out your lists.
+More information about why you might want to do this [can be found here](http://www.coryzue.com/writing/mailchimp-limbo/).

+## Hosted site

+A free version of this tool is [hosted here](https://mailchimp.coryzue.com/).
+Follow the instructions below if you want to run it locally or on your own server.

+## Installation

 This comes with both a flask web application and a command line utility.

-## Installation

 If you haven't already, first [setup Python, pip, and a virtualenv](https://packaging.python.org/installing/).